-In early October 2017, we met with the FDA to discuss further development of eryaspase for the pancreatic cancer indication and we intend to meet with the Committee for Medicinal Products for Human Use, or CHMP, of the EMA later in 2017.
-Based on the initial feedback we received from the FDA at our pre-IND meeting in October 2017, we plan to initiate a pivotal Phase 3 clinical trial of eryaspase for second-line metastatic pancreatic cancer in the United States and Europe during the third quarter of 2018.
-We are also considering proof-of-concept studies in first-line pancreatic cancer and other settings.
+We are preparing to discuss further development of eryaspase for the pancreatic cancer indication with the U.S. Food and Drug Administration, or FDA, and the Committee for Medicinal Products for Human Use of the EMA, in the second half of 2017.
+We plan to initiate a pivotal Phase 3 clinical trial of eryaspase for the treatment of pancreatic cancer in 2018.
 We retain worldwide rights to commercialize eryaspase for the pancreatic cancer indication.